 I paid a company to move a used hot tub I bought at my previous house.

-2 guys and a flatbed trailer knocked that out in no time and I was impressed!
+2 guys and a moving truck knocked that out in no time and I was impressed!
 They did stand it up on end and they had a thick plastic piece with built-in handles that they set under the bottom of it which made sliding it incredibly easy!